EU preparing legal case against AstraZeneca over vaccine shortfalls - sources

 ($1 = 0.8304 euros)

-Reporting by Francesco Guarascio and Gabriela Baczynska in Brussels, Pushkala Aripaka and Aakriti Bhalla in Bengaluru; Editing by Himani Sarkar, John Stonestreet and Nick Macfie
+Reporting by Francesco Guarascio and Gabriela Baczynska in Brussels, Pushkala Aripaka and Aakriti Bhalla in Bengaluru; Editing by John Stonestreet, Nick Macfie and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.